mariamisaeva/DigiStore/README.md

 ### API Endpoints (for Developer Reference)

-- `GET /api/products`: Retrieve all products with optional query filters
+- `GET /api/products`: Retrieve all products with optional query filters.
-- `GET /api/products/:id`: Retrieve product details by ID
+- `GET /api/products/:id`: Retrieve product details by ID.
-- `POST /api/orders`: Create a new order after payment completion
+- `POST /api/orders`: Create a new order.after payment completion.
-- `POST /api/auth`: User login and registration with Clerk
+- `POST /api/auth`: User login and registration with Clerk.
+- `POST /api/carts`: Add items to the cart.
+- `GET /api/carts`: Retrieve cart items for the current user.
+- `DELETE /api/carts/:id`: Remove an item from the cart.

 ### Frontend Components